Bears Castle: History

-In about 1900 the parapets and a castellated tower topping a corner turret were removed.
-In the 1970s the walls were rendered with chicken wire and mud to protect the building against decay.
-The earlier walls can be seen in the circa 1870 picture which includes 5 of Thomas Bear's children.
+In about 1900, the parapets and a castellated tower topping a corner turret were removed.
+In the 1970s, the walls were rendered with chicken wire and mud to protect the building against decay.
+The earlier walls can be seen in the circa 1870 picture, which includes five of Thomas Bear's children.
 The Yan Yean Reservoir can be seen in the background.

 The castle was added to the Victorian Heritage Register in 1998.

 As the castle is in a protected water catchment area for Melbourne, access is restricted.
 The Whittlesea Historical Society has at times arranged a guided visit to the site.
 These are infrequent and may occur once a year.

-The castle has 2 storeys however there is no flooring on the second storey.
+The castle has two stories however, there is no flooring on the second story.

 Tours of the site are still available.